Greetings all from a rather parched Northern Botswana …no or very late rains.

-The village visit (this is impromptu and never planned) included visiting our favourite Mangoonyan (pronounced just like that) shop (the doughy fat cake like breads in the big pot) which we snacked on at an morning coffee stop.
-On this occasion we were kindly offered the use of the shop owner’s toilet which is a first for me!
+The village visit (this is impromptu and never planned) included visiting our favourite Mangoonyan (pronounced just like that) shop (the doughy fat cake-like breads in the big pot) which we snacked on at a morning coffee stop.
+On this occasion, we were kindly offered the use of the shop owner’s toilet which is a first for me!
 Very friendly and hospitable people.

 From the Mangoonyan shop we stopped off at the Phuduhudu village clinic (primary health care is free in Botswana) and we were all very impressed with the conditions staff and equipment in the clinic.